Russell Coleman: U.S. Attorney (2017–2021)

-Coleman was appointed to President Donald Trump's Commission on Law Enforcement and the Administration of Justice Law Enforcement Recruitment and Training Working Group in February of 2020.
-According to a press release from the Department of Justice, the Working Group will hear from experts and practitioners with firsthand experience within law enforcement about best practices, challenges, and innovative strategies to address and enhance law enforcement operations and processes, including the recruitment and training of law enforcement.
-WLKY-TV in Louisville covered Coleman's appointment to the commission and his promise that Kentucky voices will be heard.
+Coleman was appointed to President Trump's Commission on Law Enforcement and the Administration of Justice Law Enforcement Recruitment and Training Working Group in February 2020.
+The working group heard from experts and practitioners with firsthand experience within law enforcement about best practices, challenges, and innovative strategies to address and enhance law enforcement operations and processes, including the recruitment and training of law enforcement.

 As protests, riots, and looting struck Louisville in early June of 2020, Coleman penned an op-ed promising a joint response from federal law enforcement in regards to looting.
 He promised to protect the rights of protestors and tackle the criminals who used the protests as an opportunity to destroy the community, saying "two groups have emerged: one group, the majority of protesters, are forcefully and peacefully demanding that their voices be heard.
 A second smaller group consists of criminals using the cover of the protests to burglarize drug stores for their controlled substances and gun shops, loot almost half a dozen ATMs, carjack vehicles and shoot at police.
 This is violence and mayhem, not constitutionally protected protest."
 By mid-June multiple people were charged federally including multiple defendants who allegedly robbed a pharmacy, one for carjacking, and at least two others who were convicted felons with firearms."

 On January 11, 2021, Coleman announced his resignation effective January 20, 2021.
+In his resignation letter, he expressed his shock for the January 6th attack on the U.S. Capitol building, and called for every perpetrator to be brought to justice.
+He returned to Frost Brown Todd as a partner, and remained with the firm until his election as attorney general in 2023.

+Kentucky Attorney General (2024–present)

-2023 Kentucky Attorney General campaign
+2023 Kentucky Attorney General election

 On May 12, 2022, Coleman launched a campaign for Kentucky Attorney General as a Republican.
-At his announcement, Coleman received “more than 50 endorsements from prosecutors, law enforcement officials and public figures, including former President Trump’s drug czar, James W. Carroll, former Kentucky Commerce Secretary Jim Host and Louisville Metro Council Member Anthony Piagentini.”
+At his announcement, Coleman received “more than 50 endorsements from prosecutors, law enforcement officials and public figures, including former President Trump’s drug czar, James W. Carroll, former Kentucky Commerce Secretary Jim Host, and Louisville Metro Council Member Anthony Piagentini.”
 He ran uncontested in the Republican primary on May 16, 2023, and he went to face Democratic nominee Pamela Stevenson in the general election on November 7.
 Coleman defeated Stevenson, and was elected Kentucky's 52nd attorney general.

+2027 Kentucky Attorney General election

+On June 25, 2026, Coleman formally announced his intent to seek reelection at an event in Oldham County.
+Joined by former attorney general Daniel Cameron and incumbent commissioner of agriculture Jonathan Shell, Coleman stated that he was beginning his campaign with $500,000 cash on hand.